jdillard/personal-site/source/_trips/2022-02-05-the-castle-tour.md

 that it was South facing we wanted to get a closer look before making the final decision.
 Since it was still early the day, we made our way up to the base of the rock and ripped skins.
-The snow was nice an buttery as we dropped all the way down, before cutting over and skinng back up to the ridge.
+The snow was nice an buttery as we dropped all the way down, before cutting over and skinning back up to the ridge.

 ![The South Slope of Castle](/assets/images/trips/the-castle-tour-south-slope.jpg "The South Slope of Castle"){: .shadow-5.oversized}{: loading="lazy"}<small><i>Our tracks on the South slope of The Castle.</i></small>